spirali/haydi/docs/source/pipeline.rst

 Canonical forms
 ~~~~~~~~~~~~~~~

-Iterating over canonical elements is a little bit special, hence there is a
+Iterating over canonical elements is a more complex operation, hence there is a
 dedicated section about this topic: :doc:`cnfs`.